2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The 2009-S DCAM Log Cabin Penny is a proof coin produced exclusively at the San Francisco Mint for collector sets.
 It was never released into circulation, which means most surviving examples are in excellent condition.

-What sets it apart visually is the Deep Cameo finish: frosted, sharply struck design elements against mirror-like fields that give the coin a two-tone appearance quite unlike any business strike.
+What sets it apart visually is the Deep Cameo (DCAM) finish: frosted, sharply struck design elements contrasting against mirror-like fields, giving the coin a striking two-tone appearance.
+When grading services see this contrast on a proof cent, they add the “DCAM” designation to the coin’s label — and that designation adds real value.

-In terms of value, PR70 DCAM examples are the most sought-after, generally valued at $160, while PR69 examples tend to exceed $65, and PR65 through PR68 coins typically fall in the $5 to $14 range.
+PR70 DCAM examples are the most sought-after, generally valued at around $160.
+PR69 DCAM examples tend to exceed $65.
+PR65 through PR68 coins typically fall in the $5 to $14 range.
 The highest recorded auction price for a PR70DCAM specimen reached $440 at a Great Collections auction in August 2011.

 2009-S DCAM Log Cabin Penny Price/Grade Chart